Appeals of conduct hearing decisions may be made only on one or more of the following grounds:

 Appeals of conduct hearing decisions made by a Residence Life Area Coordinator will be heard by the Director or Assistant Coordinator of OSCAR.

-Appeals of conduct hearing decisions made by SCRB will be heard by a hearing panel comprised of five SCRB members who did not participate in the original hearing, led by a chair who also did not participate in the original hearing.
+Appeals of conduct hearing decisions made by the SCRB will be heard by a hearing panel comprised of three SCRB members who did not participate in the original hearing, led by a chair who also did not participate in the original hearing.